algorandfoundation/docs/docs/run-a-node/setup/install.md

 This install defaults to the Algorand MainNet network.
 See [switching networks](../operations/switch_networks.md) for details on changing to another network.

+!!!
+Note
-> Most tools are included in the node binary package and do not require a separate install.
+    Most tools are included in the node binary package and do not require a separate install.
 There are a few additional tools (such as `pingpong`) in a separate tools package (i.e., `tools_stable_linux-amd64_2.1.6.tar.gz`).

 !!!
 Note
     Since the data directory `/var/lib/algorand` is owned by the user `algorand` and the daemon `algod` is run as the user `algorand`, some operations such as the ones related to wallets and accounts keys (`goal account ...` and `goal wallet ...`) need to be run as the user `algorand`.
 For example, to list participation keys, use `sudo -u algorand -E goal account listpartkeys` (assuming the environment variable `$ALGORAND_DATA` is set to `/var/lib/algorand`) or `sudo -u algorand -E goal account listpartkey -d /var/lib/algorand` (otherwise). *Never run `goal` as `root` (e.g., `sudo goal account listpartkeys`).* Running `goal` as `root` can compromise the permissions of files in `/var/lib/algorand`.